Last updated on April 21st, 2018

 A car, used for carrying passengers on roads, is also called an automobile.
 The word automobile comes from two words “auto” (Greek) and “mobile” (French).
-A car may be a means to move around but it is also so much more, and many things to different people.
-It is a lifestyle that epitomizes the personality of the owner.
+A car is a lifestyle that epitomizes the personality of the owner.
 As the driver sits behind the wheel, a vehicle is an extension of his or her image from the fabric of the seats to the roof.
 To an enthusiast, a car is a well-crafted machine that requires exploration and admiration.
-Others view it as a luxury item that demands sacrifice to keep enjoying or a necessary investment that pays itself back in various ways.

 Cars have a long history and with continuous innovation, better and safer cars are being built.
 With these 102 facts about cars, let us uncover their history, technology, manufacturing, innovation; and some interesting facts associated with them.

 Facts about the history of cars

 1. The world’s first automobile was developed by Carl Benz in 1885.
 The top speed of the motor car was 16 km per hour.
 It had a one cylinder four-stroke engine installed horizontally on a specifically designed chassis.
 It was known as the Benz Patent Motorwagen.